lgope/Natours/README.md

 git push heroku master
 heroku open
 ```
-You can also changed your website url by running this command:
+You can also change your website URL by running this command:
 ```
-heroku apps:rename natours-users
+heroku apps: rename natours-users
 ```

-## Build With
+## Build With 🏗️

 * [NodeJS](https://nodejs.org/en/) - JS runtime environment
 * [Express](http://expressjs.com/) - The web framework used